style-tools/docs/README.md

 Style.Tools is integrated in professional optimization libraries and CMS plugins including a [WordPress FEO plugin](https://pagespeed.pro/wordpress/) and a [Google Cloud CDN FEO solution](https://pagespeed.pro/google-cdn/).

-For more information, see [https://pagespeed.pro/](https://pagespeed.pro/) (author of the Style.Tools project)
+For more information, see [https://pagespeed.pro/](https://pagespeed.pro/)

 ![](../gitbook/images/psp-concept.jpg)